 Another thought is that non-functional requirements specify the product’s quality characteristics or quality attributes of the whole system.
 The “-illities” like stability and usability, observable at run-time and maintainability, and scalability.
 Functional requirements are always mandatory but prescribe only parts on the component level.
-As if a user does not require quality and is able to think of the components in advance.
+As if, highly unlikely, a user does not require quality and is able to think of the components in advance.

 The extended ISO 9126 model clearly defines 32 quality attributes.
 It is advisable to use this standard when re-inventing the wheel of -illities.
 Just beware of the confusing “Functionality” category of this standard.

 Another standard is ISO 25010.
 TMAP, Sogeti’s body of knowledge for quality engineering, makes extensive use, as described in their wiki.

 However, there is another way of looking at this matter.
 This way of looking is based on an essential concept that differentiates between the function of a thing and the construction of a thing.